tmoosting/Schemer/README.md

 - Represents any individual actor

 #### Material (MAT)
-- Represents any type of physical object that is not a Character
+- Represents any physical object that is not a Character

 #### Institution (INS)
 - Represents any type of collective association or political organisation